 Outpatient prescription Drugs are self-administered Drugs approved by the U.S. Food and Drug Administration (FDA) for sale to the public through retail or mail-order pharmacies that are prescribed and are not provided for use on an inpatient basis.
-Drugs also include diabetic testing supplies.
+Drugs also include diabetic testing supplies and self-applied continuous blood glucose monitors.
+Glucose monitors are also covered under the Durable medical equipment section of your Evidence of Coverage.